IngaFeick/eurofox/README.md

     - [british fun](https://en.wikipedia.org/wiki/Comparison_of_the_imperial_and_US_customary_measurement_systems)
 * run `npm test` for unit tests.
 * fun fact: I'm not a frontend dev, I don't really know what I'm doing.
 Apologies.
-* the source was, at one point, inspired by the [tc](https://github.com/spb/tc) firefox extension.